 - Preventing Deaths and Injuries to Public Workers While Working Around Mobile Equipment

-This training is designed to help workers recognize the hazards of working with and around mobile equipment and to teach workers ways to protect themselves and their co-workers while working with and around such equipment.
+This training is designed to help workers recognize hazards and teach ways to protect themselves and their co-workers while working with and around mobile equipment.
 The training can be used by front-line supervisors of workers exposed to mobile equipment hazards or by workers themselves.

 |Vehicle Repair Facts||HTML|